lmc-eu/spirit-design-system/packages/web/src/scss/components/Header/README.md

 Please consult the [main README][web-readme] for how to include JavaScript plugins.

-Or feel free to write the controlling script yourself.
+Or, feel free to write the controlling script yourself.

 ### DEPRECATION NOTICE

-⚠️ The existing Header JavaScript plugin is deprecated and will be superseded by the Off-canvas plugin in next major version.
+⚠️ The existing Header JavaScript plugin is deprecated and will be superseded by the Off-canvas plugin in the next major version.

 ## Accessibility Guidelines